iBug/DataStructure-E/README.md

-# GraphTheory-E
+# DataStructure-E

-Code for USTC course "Graph Theory" in Fall 2018
+Code for USTC course "Data Structure" in Fall 2018